Hillside High School (New Jersey): History

+The district established a high school program at Central Grammar School, which was completed in 1917, prior to which Hillside students in grades 9-12 attended Battin High School in Eizabeth.
+The current high school facility was constructed in 1940, allowing students in grades 10-12 to attend the new Hillside High School; the Coe Avenue (A.P.
+Morris) School became a grammar school.

 In 2001, students from David Brearley High School and Hillside High School collaborated to develop literary and art projects about bigotry presented at an exhibit, "Making Connections: Two Culturally Diverse Schools Address Prejudice and Hatred by Studying the Holocaust Together."
 The exhibit was presented at Kean University, and was viewed together with local Holocaust survivors and concentration camp liberators.